Southie Trees &

 Southie Trees is an environmental initiative founded by Tech Networks of Boston.
 In January 2013, Tech Networks decided to focus on the larger issue of climate change and so South Boston Neighborhood Development Corporation stepped in and took over the program.

 Southie Trees program has planted more than 50 trees in the neighborhood and educated hundreds of residents.
 In 2016, Southie Trees was awarded a grant from the state to hire an arborist to care for the 150-year-old heritage elm trees that line East Broadway.
+In 2024, South Boston NDC received a grant from the Tree Alliance to plant trees on our properties.

 It is Southie Trees’ goal to ensure that everyone receives the benefits of trees.